ntokos/check-aloxe/README.md

 ```

 ## Note
-<b>Due to limited time, my response to requests, questions, comments will be very limited.</b>
+__Due to lack of available time, I will probably not respond to any requests, while my response to questions and comments will be very limited.__
-<br>I encourage you to improve it to fit your needs
+_I encourage you to improve this plugin to fit your needs and fix any issues/bugs you find_